Lasciate ogni speranza voi ch’entrate.

 “We’ll send a car out.”

-Fifteen miles later, at the 134 / 101 split, I take the my usual route to work on the 134.
-Mercedes takes the 101.
+Fifteen miles later, at the 134 / 101 split, I cut over at the last second to take the my usual route to work on the 134.
+Mercedes is stuck in traffic and forced to take the 101.

 I never saw a cop.
 Nor did anyone call me back to see if, I don’t know, I got fucking shot or something.